yie1d/pydoll/docs/en/deep-dive/fingerprinting/behavioral-fingerprinting.md

 3. **Deceleration**: Speed decreases exponentially (not linearly) until it stops
 4. **Inertia**: On touchpads especially, content continues scrolling briefly after your finger lifts

-This is identical to sliding an object across a table—it starts fast and gradually slows down due to friction.
+This is identical to sliding an object across a table, it starts fast and gradually slows down due to friction.

 **Bot Scrolling Problems:**